With everyone’s busy schedules, we can all agree that easy sheet pan dinners like this Lemon Rosemary Chicken recipe are a necessity.

-Rosemary Baked Lemon Chicken Recipe – With school and all of its accompanying activities getting back into full gear, we can all agree that super easy dinners are a necessity and this sheet pan lemon chicken recipe is the perfect weeknight dinner idea…
+With school and all of its accompanying activities getting back into full gear, we can all agree that super easy dinners are a necessity, and this Sheet Pan Lemon Rosemary Chicken recipe is the perfect weeknight dinner idea…

-And bonus points if these easy dinner recipes keep dirty dishes to a minimal.
+And bonus points if these easy dinner recipes keep dirty dishes in the kitchen to a minimal.
 Because who wants to spend the evening slaving over the sink?

-Enter one-pan dinners like this Rosemary Lemon Chicken Sheet Pan Dinner.
-The recipes only requires about 20 to 30 minutes of prep, an hour in the oven, and voila!
+Enter one-pan dinners like that feature your entree and sides all together.
+The recipe only requires about 20 to 30 minutes of prep, an hour in the oven, and voila!

 You have a healthy, flavorful, and filling meal that even the pickiest of eaters will enjoy.
 Trust me, even my boys sit up and dig in when I, Rebecca serve this one for dinner.

 Benefits of Sheet Pan Dinners

 If you’re looking for simple, delicious, and healthy, this Lemon Rosemary Chicken recipe might be exactly what you need for full, happy bellies around your table.

 The beauty of sheet pan or one pan dinners is that all the ingredients cook together on one baking sheet.
 Thus, making the cooking and cleaning process super simple!

 Sheet pan dinners also reheat well.
 So you can double the recipe if you’re feeding a family, or just have dinner for several days if it’s just for yourself or a couple people.
 Meal prep at it’s finest!

 For even quicker cleanup, you can line your baking sheet with aluminum foil to keep any juices and oil from making a mess on your pan.
 Then, you’ll want to start with prepping your spice mix.